 Travel insurance compatibility is another consideration.
 Some booking platforms include basic coverage in their prices while others offer it as an add-on.
 Understanding what protection you have, especially for trip cancellation, medical emergencies, and baggage loss, can prevent expensive surprises.
 Our recommendation is to compare the insurance options available through each platform and supplement with a standalone policy if the coverage falls short of your needs.

-We update our rankings regularly to reflect changes in airline products, pricing, and policies.
+We update these rankings quarterly to reflect changes in annual fees, sign-up bonuses, transfer partner devaluations, and new card launches.
 This page was last reviewed in 2026.

 Our rankings combine hands-on testing, pricing data analysis, customer review aggregation, and policy comparison.
 We evaluate each option on the criteria that matter most to real travelers, not just marketing metrics.
 Pricing data is collected across multiple platforms over several weeks to account for fluctuations and promotional periods.